Home | Blog

 Glycolysis

-Glycolysis is the metabolic pathway by which we convert glucose into lactate and pyruvate to form energy.
+Glycolysis is the metabolic pathway by which we convert glucose to form energy.

 Beta oxidation

 Fatty acids are the preferred energy for the heart.
-Beta oxidation occurs in the mitochondria via the Krebs cycle and the electron transport chain, and L-carnitine is an essential molecule for this process.
+Beta oxidation occurs in the mitochondria via the Krebs cycle and the electron transport chain.
+L-carnitine is an essential molecule for this process.

 Taking care of your mitochondria will allow you to increase your energy, lose weight, and age well.

-Two molecules boost metabolism to enable mitochondria to run better.
-They are alpha lipoic acid and acetyl-L-carnitine.
+Two molecules that boost metabolism are alpha lipoic acid and acetyl-L-carnitine.

 Stop thinking about cholesterol being the criminal, and start thinking about your systemic inflammation levels.

 Get your C-reactive protein and fibrinogen levels checked.
-C-reactive protein should be below 1 mg/l; if it is above 10 mg/l, you need to check in with your medical doctor to review what could be happening since this is severe inflammation.
+C-reactive protein should be below 1 mg/l from a functional medicine standpoint. if it is elevated, check in with your medical doctor to review what is happening since this is severe inflammation.

 Fibrinogen is a clot-regulating protein and a biological marker for the stickiness and viscosity of your blood.
 An elevated level is a risk factor for cardiovascular disease.